lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-4.rst

 **6. Select rows.**
 Click on the boxes at left (B in Figure 1) for the first 10 rows.
-Notice how these objects are colored differently in the coverage and active chart, as in Figure 2.
+Notice how the HiPS boxes containing those objects are colored differently in the coverage and active chart, as in Figure 2.

 .. figure:: images/portal-104-4-2.png
     :name: portal-104-4-2